wallit/wordpress-wallit/README.md

 ## Installation

 1. Set up an iMoneza account, create an iMoneza property, and generate a set of API keys.
-2. Upload all files to the `/wp-content/plugins/` directory.
+2. Upload imoneza.zip through the plugins installer in WordPress.
 3. Activate the plugin through the 'Plugins' menu in WordPress.
 4. Follow setup wizard.